 Refresh a timer Timers only send commands to the network at the specific set times.
 If you program a timer to activate at a time that is earlier than the current time, it will not activate until the Switches ON time is next reached (e.g. The next day).
 If you wish a timer to refresh to a state that would currently be active, select Edit and then select the refresh button (spiral arrow) in the top left of the Timers screen, next to the +.

-- Timers do not always require a Switch ON or Switch OFF time configured.
+- Timers do not always require a configured Switch ON or Switch OFF time if operating at the same level in the control hierarchy.
 For example, multiple timers could be configured to trigger the same scene to different dimming levels throughout a 24-hour period.
 Therefore, only start times would be necessary for each timer because one timer automatically overrides the previous timer.
 To disable an ON or OFF time, swipe left (iOS) or push and hold (Android) on the Switches ON or Switches OFF option.
 A Delete option will then appear.
 Select this to disable the ON or OFF option for that timer.
 The text Not set will then be shown under the Switches ON or Switches OFF option.
 Note: If using the Override presence option, the timer must have both Switches ON and Switches OFF times set.